 20-Year-Old Third Baseman – Minnesota Twins

-Sano will be shut down for the rest of the winter ball season because of a strained ulnar collateral ligament in his right elbow, the Minneapolis Star Tribune reports.
+Sano had Tommy John surgery Wednesday and it revealed a completely torn ulnar collateral ligament in his right elbow, the Minneapolis Star Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Miguel Sano – simply subscribe now.